kmwebnet/ECC608-Configure/README.md

 # Usage

-you need to change a serial port number which actually connected to ESP32 in platformio.ini.
+"git clone --recursive <this pages URL>" on your target directory. you need to change a serial port number which actually connected to ESP32 in platformio.ini.

 # Run this project